-No wonder you have been planning your Africa safari for years or even months now, but your minds don’t settle on what you should pack or not for your trip.
+No wonder you have been planning your Africa safari for years or even months now, but your mind doesn’t settle on what you should pack or not for your trip.

-It’s okay to feel that way, we are all human.
-In this article, we are going to discuss in detail how to pack for your Africa safari.
+It’s okay to feel that way; we are all human.
+In this article, we will discuss in detail how to pack for your African safari.

-There are some restrictions from flight companies on what you should carry or not, recommended bags, and even weight allowed for free during your travel to African destinations.
+There are restrictions from airlines on what you can and cannot carry, recommended baggage, and the weight limits allowed for free on flights to African destinations.

 Take it easy, and let’s dive into the subject.
-To make this discussion more precise we have chosen Tanzania and Kenya safari as our case study for safari packing list in Africa
+To make this discussion more precise, we have selected the Tanzania and Kenya safari as our case study for the African safari packing list.

 Tanzania and Kenya are the top-notch safari destinations in Africa.